ManuelFte/Google-Forms-to-Notion/README.md

 # Google Forms to Notion

-Google App Sscript to automatically forward Google Forms responses to a Notion database.
+Google Apps Script to automatically forward Google Forms responses to a Notion database.
 Supports a wide range of customizations.

 ## Installation